-DME 270 Prof Practices in Digital Media
+DME 270 Prof Pract Digital Media 2 2 3

-Prerequisities: DME 120, DME 130, DME 210 and DME 215
+Prerequisites: DME 120, DME 130, DME 210, and DME 215 Corequisites: None

 This course introduces students to business skills needed to succeed in the digital media workplace.
 Topics include portfolio development, resume design, and preparation of media contacts.
 Upon completion, students should be able to prepare themselves and their work for a career in the digital media workplace.